hurricanemark/containerize-a-django-web-app/readme.md

 Given that we have a django python web app project in development environment; a sample can be found at [django web blog source](https://github.com/hurricanemark/django-web-blog-), to deploy using docker container will involve the following steps.

 ## I.  Pre-requisites
-On Ubuntu 16.04, install docker-ce, git, and python3.7 (optional).
+On Ubuntu 16.04, install docker-ce, git, and python3.7.

 In most cases, you could simply run a single command (`sudo apt install docker.io`).
 However, a preferable up-to-date docker-ce installation can be done with the following steps.
 For once, you would have a strackable local repo reference in your environment.